 Pennsylvania School-Wide Positive Behavior Model School

 During the site visit and evaluation, professionals from PaTTAN (Pennsylvania Training and Technical Assistance Network) and other experts in Positive Behavior Support conducted interviews with the building principal, guidance counselor as well as several teachers and students.
-Osborne earned a score of 90 out of a possible 95 points.

 According to PaTTAN, School-Wide Positive Behavior Interventions and Supports is a proactive approach to discipline that promotes appropriate student behavior and increased learning.
 Traditionally, models of school discipline tend to be reactive – focusing on student misbehavior that results in punitive consequences.

 The purpose of the Pennsylvania Positive Behavior Support Network’s recognition system is to identify and publicly recognize schools for successful implementation of Positive Behavioral Interventions and Supports.
 In addition, it affords schools and districts the opportunity to accurately self-reflect on their progress implementing and sustaining the program.